marcopsb/redpanda/docs/site/docs/reference/rpk-commands.md

 hosts via redpanda's Kafka API.
 If `--node-addrs` is passed, they will be used directly.
-Otherwise, `rpk generate prometheus-conf` will read the redpanda config file and use the node IP configured there. `--config` may be passed to especify an arbitrary config file.
+Otherwise, `rpk generate prometheus-conf` will read the redpanda config file and use the node IP configured there. `--config` may be passed to specify an arbitrary config file.

 ```cmd
 Usage: